tdhc153/starmast/README.md

 -   Any files in the `webexfiles` directory should be left well alone.

+## Templates?

+Feel free to create a copy of `introtoquadratics.qmd` to use as a template for your study guides; similarly, use `qs-` and `as-` for questions and answers.
+I am going to be quite strict with style, so I would thoroughly recommend you use these as templates.

 ## Any questions?

 Raise as an Issue or post in Discussions. :)